dacbd/blog/content/posts/zero-to-prod-gke/index.md

 Our goal is to go from nothing to a __basic__ production-ready deployment in GCP (from the perspective of a small team, Solo DevOps, or your side project that will totally get some traffic).

+If you follow along you'll have a strong base to build and scale your application from.
+We'll have a secure by default setup, ready for easy horizontal scaling.
+We'll have easy to query/search logs to investigate production issues.
+Finally we'll have built-in preformance monitoring for system metrics like ram and cpu usage.
+All with some basic configuration, and zero maintinance required from us.

 I'm going to use the "production ready" term a little loosely, everyone has their definition of what that means.
 We aren't going in-depth on every detail and depending on your risk tolerance/security posture there may be many more things you should do to be "production-ready".

-That said, I'm confident for 80% of projects this will get you all the way there, if not then at least 80% of the way.
+That said, I'm confident for 80% of early projects this will get you all the way there, if not then at least 80% of the way.

 All of the code is available [here](https://github.com/dacbd/zero-to-prod-gke).